aymanechaaba1/antiexcel/README.md

 - ✔️ The Easiest state management in the world, Zustand
 - ✔️ Beautiful Emails sent with resend and react-email
 - ✔️ Welcome, Become a PRO, Canceled and Suspended Subscriptions Emails.

+> [!IMPORTANT]
+> I didn't provide any url yet because there is a bug either in shadcn or nextjs or both that caused the deployment to fail, all my code is working fine on the development but the file upload triggers a bug and that's something that needs to be fixed, once it gets fixed, my project will be live on the internet.

 1. `npm i`
 2. Setup your env variables